sharetribe/flex-docs/src/docs/concepts-development/console-overview/index.md

 the operation of Flex and are designed to be sent at the crucial moments of the user onboarding flow and are not related to the transaction process.
 The contents and visual style of these emails can be edited with HTML directly in this tab of the Build section.
+TODO UPDATE

 **Applications** compiles all applications that have access to the Flex APIs through your marketplace.
 At minimum, this tab includes your